swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-21-retrain-the-model-from-new-data-with-dvc.md

-# Chapter 21 - Retrain the model from new data with DVC Sync
+# Chapter 21 - Retrain the model from new data with DVC

 !!! warning "This is a work in progress"